niksram/my-stuff/README.md

 # my-stuff
-some utilities/configs or scripts that I use and maybe of use for others
+some utilities, configs or scripts that I use and maybe its of some use for others